jaredevans/DragTranscribe/README.md

 [ASL version intro on YouTube](https://www.youtube.com/watch?v=86dfMXT2DSo)

 DragTranscribe creates subtitle files and embeds them into videos.
-Drop a video file, and it will generate accurate subtitle file (`.srt`) and create a new, subtitled version of your video (`_subbed.mp4`).
+Drop a video file, and it will generate an accurate subtitle file (.srt) and create a new, subtitled version of your video (_subbed.mp4).

 Powered by OpenAI’s Whisper AI model, the app not only transcribes English audio into English subtitles but can also translate speech from 100 languages into English subtitles.

+Unlike most online transcription tools, DragTranscribe keeps everything on your computer.
+The app helps you download the Whisper AI model directly to your device and runs it locally—no internet connection or cloud processing required.
+That means your videos, subtitles, and voice data never leave your computer, giving you total privacy and control over your content.

-It's designed to be simple, private, and work entirely on your computer.
-This is especially for deaf people who need subtitled videos to understand what's being said.
+It’s simple, private, and built especially for Deaf people and creators who want accurate, accessible subtitles without sending their videos anywhere else.

 ## How to Install and Use